Columbus Uncontested Divorce Lawyer

 While an uncontested divorce can simplify the dissolution of marriage, you must meet specific requirements to qualify for this streamlined process in Ohio.
 The requirements include:

-- Complete Financial Disclosure: Both spouses must share full and accurate details of their finances.
-Disclosure helps guarantee a fair division of property and consideration of spousal support under Ohio law.
+- Complete financial disclosure: Both spouses must share full and accurate details of their finances.
+Disclosure helps promote a fair division of property and consideration of spousal support under Ohio law.

 Franklin County courts generally require both parties to attend the uncontested hearing, unless the judge excuses one or both people for a valid reason.
 Couples living in Columbus file at the Franklin County Domestic Relations and Juvenile Court.
 We support clients as they collect documents and explain what the court expects, ensuring the right forms are submitted for your particular case.
 Careful preparation at each step keeps your experience efficient and reduces the risk of delays.